Cookney is an area to the south of Aberdeen.

 Unknown | 03 Dec 1944 |

+The OB was located in Netherley Woods.
 Netherley Woods suffered significant fire damage in August 1947, the OB may have been exposed then.

-To the South east of the OB are sections of a broken concrete pipe that was typical material for an escape tunnel.
+The metal roof was removed at some point after the war, probably for a shed roof etc. Brickwork remains of the OB along with some pipework at opposite ends of the area.
+To the south east of the OB are sections of a broken concrete pipe that was typical material for an escape tunnel.

 Cookney Patrol

-Targets would of included main railway line south and viaduct at Muchalls, Radar station at Portlethen, roads south and associated bridges and also several small coastal harbours.
+Targets would of included main railway line south and viaduct at Muchalls, radar station at Portlethen, roads south and associated bridges and also several small coastal harbours.

 George Walker was listed in the Maryculter Patrol.
-William Smart was the Group Commander
+William Smart was the Group Commander.

 TNA ref WO199/3388 201 Bn rolls